KID REPORTERS’ NOTEBOOK

 POPULAR ATTRACTIONS

-When arriving at the Field Museum, visitors first encounter the Stanley Field Hall.
+When arriving at the Field Museum, visitors first encounter Stanley Field Hall.
 This large area has African elephants, flying pterosaurs, and the Field Museum’s largest item: Maximo the Titanosaur.
 The pterosaur is the earliest known vertebrate to ever fly.

 Maximo is a patagotitan mayorum.
 That is the largest dinosaur discovered so far.
 It is 122 feet long and 28 feet tall.